Michael Hobbs (British Army officer)

-Major General Sir Michael Frederick Hobbs KCVO CBE (born 28 February 1937) is a former commander in the British Army and now a charity director and Governor of the Military Knights of Windsor.
+Major-General Sir Michael Frederick Hobbs KCVO CBE (born 28 February 1937) is a former commander in the British Army who was later a charity director and Governor of the Military Knights of Windsor.

-Early life

-Hobbs was born 28 February 1937.
-He was educated at Eton College.

 Military career

-Hobbs was commissioned into the Grenadier Guards on 14 April 1956 as a second lieutenant to fulfil his national service obligation.
+Educated at Eton College, Hobbs was commissioned into the Grenadier Guards on 14 April 1956 as a second lieutenant to fulfil his national service obligation.
 He was promoted to lieutenant on 28 February 1958 and was removed from the national service list.
 On 28 February 1964, he was promoted to captain, and to major on 31 December 1969.
 He served on the Directing Staff of Staff College, Camberley between 1974 and 1977.
 In 1979, during The Troubles, he was posted to Northern Ireland.

 On 30 June 1980, Hobbs was promoted to colonel, and to brigadier on 31 December 1981.
 He was appointed Commander of the 39th Infantry Brigade in 1982.
 He was posted again to Northern Ireland in 1983 as part of the Staff.
 He was appointed Director of Army Public Relations at the Ministry of Defence and served there from January 1984 to July 1985.
 He was General Officer Commanding 4th Armoured Division between December 1985 and November 1987.
 On 29 March 1986, he was promoted to major-general with seniority from 22 June 1984.

 Hobbs retired on 23 February 1988.